Evergrande: What Happens Now?

 And what's that?
 Taiwan, of course - and in his time in the top slot.
 By hook or by full-scale attack.

 Old Man in a Hurry can be a comical phenomenon; but it can also be dangerous.
 Very dangerous.
 We have our own in the shape of Biden.
-There's an awful lot that can wrong here.
+There's an awful lot that can go wrong here.
 I've long suggested that Soviet caution in not invading western Europe when it was at its peak state of military advantage, speaks well for Politburo political maturity at that time.
 But equally, they weren't in any kind of hurry - hey, they were real Marxist-Leninists; they thought it was going to fall in their laps eventually anyhow.

 But Xi, like Mao before him, is (mainly) a nationalist.
 Evergrande?
 Pff - a sideshow.
 IMHO.